jakehilton/netconnectionsmart/README.md

 Possible protocol attempts: rtmp,rtmpt,rtmpe,rtmpte,rtmps,rtmpts.

-It does have a few properties like force_tunneling, encrypted, debug, connection_rate, and shotgun_connect that can be set before the connect call is made.
+It does have a few properties listed below that can be set before the connect call is made.

-force_tunneling: used if you don't ever want to attempt rtmp connections
-enctyped: used if you want to force the use of an encrypted connection (rtmp(t)e)
-debug: if you want to see debug messages via your trace panel
+auto_reconnect: a boolean to enable or dispable automatic reconnect attempts.
+By default this is set to false.
 connection_rate: only applicable if using a non-shotgun approach.
 Sets the rate that connections are tried.
 By default this is 200ms
+debug: if you want to see debug messages via your trace panel
+enctyped: used if you want to force the use of an encrypted connection (rtmp(t)e)
+force_tunneling: used if you don't ever want to attempt rtmp connections
+reconnect_count_limit: specify the max amount of reconnect attempts are made.
+Default is 10.
 shotgun_connect: a boolean to enable or disable the shotgun approach.
 By default it is enabled.

 It also has an event,MSG_EVT, that fires to notify the user of an event in the class.